-- The applicant must have a baccalaureate degree from a recognized college or university and a Master of Divinity degree accredited by the Association of Theological Schools (ATS), or its equivalent, with a B+ average or better. - 2.
-Sufficient fluency in English to study at a graduate level.
-Students whose first language is other than English must produce evidence of the ability to speak, understand and write at a level appropriate to cohort study at the graduate level.
-(See section 3.1.3 of the Th.D. and Ph.D.
-Handbook for more details). - 3.
-A minimum of three to five years experience in the practice of ministry.

-- 4. Be engaged in a ministry (normally fulltime) which will serve as their ministry base during this period of advanced professional study - 5.
+- 1. The applicant must have a baccalaureate degree from a recognized college or university and a Master of Divinity degree accredited by the Association of Theological Schools (ATS), or its equivalent, with a B+ average or better. - 2.
+An applicant whose first language is other than English must provide evidence of ability to comprehend, speak and write English at the graduate level.
+One of the following will constitute prima facie evidence of such ability.
+(1) Evidence of an earned degree from a recognized post-secondary institution where the language of instruction and examination is English.
+(2) A satisfactory result on the Test of English as a Foreign Language.
+Applicants requesting the transmittal of results should use the TST institution code 0655 and the department code 99.
+On the paper-based TOEFL, the minimum satisfactory score is 600 with a 5.0 in the Test of Written English (TWE).
+On the computer-based TOEFL, the minimum satisfactory score is 250.
+On the internet-based TOEFL, the minimum satisfactory total score is 100, with at least 22 on the Writing section and 22 on the Speaking section.
+(3) A grade of B in the advanced (level 60) Academic Preparation course in the English Language Program of the School of Continuing Studies of the University of Toronto, or equivalent standing at a comparable institution - 3.
+A minimum of three years experience in the practice of ministry is required following the M.Div degree or its equivalency. - 4.
+Be engaged in a ministry (normally fulltime) which will serve as their ministry base during this period of advanced professional study - 5.
 Computer literacy: Please see below the range of software which may be used in the completion of this program.
 On line study will use the educational platform Blackboard and basic instruction will be given in use of this software.